Commercial Auto Insurance

-Personal injury protection: Covering costs that result from personal injuries, regardless of which driver was at fault.
+Personal injury protection: Covering costs that result from personal injuries, regardless of which motorist was at fault.

-Medical payments: Covering medical costs of you and your passengers, no matter who was at fault.
+Medical payments: Covering medical expenses of you and your passengers, no matter who was at fault.

 Gap insurance: If you total a vehicle that you are leasing, this coverage can cover the money that’s still owed on it.

 What Doesn’t Commercial Auto Insurance Cover?

 As with just about any type of insurance, there are exclusions when it comes to commercial auto insurance for risks that are either uninsurable or covered by other types of insurance policies, including:

 Contractual liability: Any liability that you assume under some type of business contract.

 Employer’s liability: Claims made against you by injured employees.
 These types of claims are covered by employer’s liability insurance.

 Expected or intended injury: Bodily injury or property damage that was expected or intended from the standpoint of the insured.
 This usually applies when the insured named is involved in a claim for intentionally causing bodily injury or property damage.

 Fellow employee injuries: Claims by one employee against another for an injury sustained on the job.